yannsay/gtopenxlsx/README.md

 Please put in issues reproducible example of tables failing so that I can try as much as possible.

+If you want to use `gtopenxlsx` as a base for your own rendering, you can follow this article that looks into `gt_to_xlxs.`

 I only developed following the example in this [vignette](https://gt.rstudio.com/articles/case-study-gtcars.html).
 Yet